akshaypastagiya/principal_of_data_analytics/README.md

 ## Setup

 1. Sign up for a free GitHub account.
-2. Go to repository pagr in your browser
+2. Go to repository page in your browser
 3. Click the Green code button.
 4. Click the Codespace tab.
 5. Click Create New Codespace on main.